cerpus/Edlib/README.md

 Documentation to help you install Edlib and start developing against it is currently being worked on.
 Check back for updates.

-## Developer Documentation
+## Documentation

-We are currently working on [developer-specific documentation](https://github.com/cerpus/Edlib/issues/1) and as soon as we have something meaningful we will make it available.
-Check back for updates.
+Visit [https:/docs.edlib.com](https:/docs.edlib.com) to view the documentation.
+We are continuously working on updating and improving the documentation.
+If you see any errors, or didn't find what you were looking for, check in [issues](https://github.com/cerpus/Edlib/issues) and [discussions](https://github.com/cerpus/Edlib/discussions) here on Github before creating a new.

 ## How to Contribute